 More about Ryan Braswell:

 I love to golf, home-brew beer, relax at my home with my wonderful wife & three dogs.
 I thoroughly enjoy all things real estate from DIY projects to helping my clients with their real estate goals.
 House hunting, or trying to find the right buyer for your property can be a daunting task, especially when you are not properly guided.
-I feel it is my duty to educate, inform, and guide my clients through their real estate transaction.
+I feel it is my duty to educate, inform, and guide my clients through their real estate transactions.
 As a realtor, I have earned multiple designations from the National Association of REALTORS.
 I am always growing my knowledge and expertise, in order to be the ultimate resource for all of your real estate needs.
 I would love the opportunity to show you why “exceeding expectations is my standard”.

 Ryan Braswell, CBR, e-PRO,GRI, PSA, SFR, ITI